-During the Great Resignation, millions of Americans left their jobs voluntarily each month in search of something they considered better.
+During the Great Resignation, millions of Americans voluntarily left their jobs each month.

-However, in many cases, what they were leaving was not their job, but their manager.
+However, in many cases, they weren’t just leaving their job: they were leaving their manager.

-In today’s work landscape, it’s not enough for managers to simply fulfil administrative duties.
+In today’s workplaces, it’s not enough for managers to just fulfill administrative duties.
 Managers greatly influence company culture, employee happiness, and engagement.
-This is why it is imperative for business owners to ensure that they hire the most competent managers to lead their employees and provide and quality work environment.
-Engagement boils down to seeing the employees they manage as individuals, expressing appreciation for their efforts, and treating them with respect.
-Accordingly, employees will feel incentivized and will develop a sense of loyalty toward the company.
+This is why it is essential for business owners to ensure that they hire the most competent managers to lead their employees and provide a quality work environment.
+Engagement comes down to viewing employees as individuals, expressing appreciation for their efforts, and treating them respectfully.
+Accordingly, employees will feel desired and will develop a sense of loyalty toward the company.

 - Collaborates with team members